 New Year’s Eve is a special time all around the world.
 Many of us watch on television as cities in Oceania become the first to welcome in the New Year, and from that point on the whole world gradually follows suit.
 There are naturally all kinds of ways to celebrate the occasion, whether sitting at home with a close group of friends and family or heading out into a major city for public festivities.
 Many of the European capitals, as it happens, have spectacular New Year’s Eve celebrations – and Bratislava is no exception.

 In fact, Bratislava arguably has one of the more accessible and communal New Year’s celebrations you can find in a European capital.
-Most of the action happens in the “old town” area of the city – but below we’ll outline a few activities to enjoy throughout the afternoon and evening and into the late night.
+Most of the action happens in the “old town” area of the city – but below we’ll outline a few activities to enjoy throughout the afternoon and evening and into the late night, and you can read about tips on spending the last day of the year in the magical outskirts of town, in the nature, as well.

 First of all, it is worth noting that transportation more or less shuts down in the old town for much of the holiday.
 While you can still take public transportation (in this case, taxis or buses) to old town, people are encouraged to go on foot from that point.
 And this, in the end, is the best way to explore the festivities anyway.